ISRO spin-off technologies

-ISRO spinoff technologies are commercial products and services which have been developed with the help of Indian Space Research Organisation, through research and development, licensing of ISRO patents, use of ISRO facilities, technical assistance from ISRO personnel, or data from ISRO research.
+ISRO spin-off technologies are commercial products and services which have been developed with the help of ISRO, through research and development, licensing of ISRO patents, use of ISRO facilities, technical assistance from ISRO personnel, or data from ISRO research.
 So far 300 technologies have been transferred to Indian industries and licensee industries to manufacture and market the products.
-New Space India Limited was set up to market spin-off technologies and products and services both in India and abroad.
-Antrix Corporation was also established on September 1992 to commercialize space products.
+NewSpace India Limited was set up to market spin-off technologies and products and services both in India and abroad.
+Antrix Corporation was also established in September 1992 to commercialize space products.

 Products

 Below are spinoff products developed by ISRO.

 Adhesives

 ISRO has developed various structural and non-structural adhesives. silicon based, polyurethane elastomers and acrylic based adhesives are Non-structural.
 Epoxy resins, phenol based and rubber based adhesives using chloroprene and neoprene are Structural.
 These adhesives can be used in automobile and other engineering industries.

 Thermal barrier

 Unnamed thermal barrier used in cryogenic fuel tanks made up of hydrophobic silica aerogel has low thermal conductivity, density and high specific surface area.
 It can be used as thermal insulator to manufacture winter clothes and boots of soldiers stationed in extremely cold regions.